If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

 This should also give you an indication of how urgently you need to address the problem.

-In some cases, the tyre in question may still be safe to drive on for a short while.
-If it has very low pressure or is flat, you’ll need to have the tyre re-inflated or replaced straight away.
+In some cases, it may be safe to drive for a short while if the type pressure light is on.
+But if the pressure is significantly lower, you need to have the tyre re-inflated or replaced straight away.

 If the problem isn’t as drastic as this, check the required pressure and then inflate the tyres to the correct pressure at the earliest opportunity.